 Until recently, the digitalization was restricted to digitalizing aircraft maintenance records as well as managing and partially exploring big data, however the scenery seems to change: an increasing number of stakeholders are adopting software tools to automate processes and to deeper explore the information they already have.
 For example, airlines leveraging big data can offer targeted promotions that distinguish them from the competition.

-Despite the many benefits though, the use and exploitation of Big Data faces several challenges.
+Despite the many benefits though, the use and exploitation of Big Data raises several challenges for an IT provider.
 A survey among chief-level managers in 2017 reveals that although 85% of companies use Big Data, only 37% managed to get meaningful insights.
 The main reasons that explain the low penetration and usability are listed below:

 Aviation is one of the most secure fields of business, by nature.
 This however has created “siloed” data, that are not shared amongst the relevant stakeholders, apart from the parts that are legally required.
 This policy comes against the spirit of Big Data, as the exploitation of data from various sources can provide meaningful insights, beneficial to all involved organizations.
 Moreover, there is a very limited number of Big Data catalogues, making even harder for the organizations to locate and access data from other sources.

 Handling a Large Amount of Data